citp/privacy-policy-historical/l/lo/lon/londonexternal.ac.uk.md

 ## Cookies

 Cookies are small data structures used by a website to 'request' information from a client (usually a web browser), return the information to the web site and then store the information.
-There are various instances where the External System's website requires the use of Cookies, e.g. in the online application process.
+There are various instances where the External System's website requires the use of Cookies, e.g. in the Online Application process.

 ## Student-to-Student Network(s)

 In certain instances the External System's website facilitates communication between students (and staff) via online networks.
 Through these facilities personal information (e.g. an email address) might be made available to other students (and staff).
 The networks primarily operate on an 'opt-in' basis, i.e. you have to request that your details are added to the network and consent to their inclusion.
 It should be noted, however, that staff at the University of London External System don't generally monitor such services, and consequently, the External System doesn't accept responsibility for any information or other material transmitted using a particular service.
 Similarly, The views expressed by students using these networks (or similar) do not reflect the views of the University of London External System.

-If you have access to a VLE please read the appropriate '[code of conduct](https://web.archive.org/current_students/vle_resources/index.shtml)' statement.
+If you have access to the Student Portal and/or a VLE, then please read the statements relevant to these systems.

 ##  Third-Party Links and information